We are now accepting visitors at our facilities. Please refer to the visiting hours on visiting restrictions for more information.

 Metro South Health has provided a range of opportunities for staff and community members to provide feedback regarding the proposed health precinct and access to health services more generally.
 The engagement process formally commenced on 29th July 2014 and continued until ‘no new information’ surfaced.
 Read the results.

-Consumers are members of a wide range of committees across Metro South Health:
+Consumers are members of a wide range of committees across Metro South Health.
+Some of which include:

 The Health Equity and Access Unit (Metro South Health), Micah Projects and the Queensland Centre for Intellectual and Developmental Disabilities (QCIDD) partner to provide weekly health workshops for adults with intellectual disability.
 Government and non-government organisations present on a range of primary and hospital/specialist care topics.
 Some example topics have included: